Episode 52 – Re-evaluating nut kilojoule labelling

 And as far back as the 1990s, two very large, well-regarded studies – the Adventist Health Study and the Nurses’ Health Study – found significant inverse associations between the frequency of nut consumption and BMI.

+Did you know?
 A serve of nuts is 30g, or about one handful.
-We should all aim to eat a handful of nuts every day.
-But there’s no reason why you can’t eat more.
-Research suggests that around two handfuls (60g) a day helps lower cholesterol [8], and that up to 120g daily can be eaten without gaining weight [1].
+But research suggests that up to 120g daily can be eaten without gaining weight [1].

 Be sure to follow us for great recipes,